Aniketh-05/bgr_anikethvdesai/README.md

 # Bandgap Reference (BGR) - Sky130

-This repo holds all the design files, simulation results, layouts, and verification reports for my Bandgap Reference (BGR) circuit built using the Sky130 PDK process.
+This repo holds all the design files, simulation results, layouts, and verification reports for my Bandgap Reference (BGR) circuit built using the Sky130 PDK.

 ## Project Structure
 - [Layout/](Layout/) - Contains the Magic layout and extracted PEX netlist.